- Posted by Carl Hallowell

 Finishing the Tattoo Design

 For Alexis’ tattoo, I’ve used more familiar tattoo designs to round out the image including green leaves, blue clouds, and black and purple sprays for effect.
-Her tattoo was accomplished in a single session, known as a one point tattoo, or one shot tattoo.
+We were able to finish her tattoo in a single session.

 It’s important to note the fact that Alexis’ idea for a tattoo was so grandiose, so larger than life, and inspired by her own parent’s overachievement of such a large and blessed family.
 A tattooer can only produce what his customer will allow him to.
 Our work is only as good as your ideas, your willingness to trust us, and your willingness to let us push the envelope, warp reality, or stylize your world.
 Be brave and be superlative!
 Your tattoo artist will thank you for it!